English Church Architecture.

-Viewed on approach, the three most striking features of this church (illustrated above from the southeast) are the thatched nave roof, the short weatherboarded upper stage of the tower, constructed after the original bell-stage collapsed in 1871, and the attractive and unusual windows in the walls of the nave, in Decorated style.
+Viewed on approach, the three most striking features of this church are the thatched nave roof, the short weatherboarded upper stage of the tower, constructed after the original bell-stage collapsed in 1871, and the attractive and unusual windows in the walls of the nave, in Decorated style.
 This is the period of most of the building, although there is a little earlier evidence and, inevitably, some features which are later.
-The church consists of just a W. tower, a nave with a S. porch, and a chancel with an ugly nineteenth century N. vestry, but it is a substantial structure which is given additional prominence by being placed on a low eminence from the west.
+The church consists of just a W. tower, a nave with a S. porch, and a chancel with an ugly nineteenth century N. vestry, but it is a substantial structure which is given additional prominence by being placed on a low eminence when approached from the west.
 In fact, the oldest work here may be the blocked, round-headed N. doorway, ascribed by Pevsner to c.
-1200, for while the wave moulding it now bears externally might appear to cast doubt on its authenticity, there is also what looks like the remains of a small blocked Norman window, now only visible inside.
-The existing nave windows (three each side) are two-light, with a variant of cruciform lobing set vertically, formed of two conventional quatrefoils, placed one above the other, between two “winged” quatrefoils set sideways.
+1200 (The Buildings of England: Suffolk West, New Haven & London, Yale University Press, 2015, p.
+262), for while the wave moulding it now bears externally might appear to cast doubt on its authenticity, there is also what looks like the remains of a small blocked Norman window, now only visible inside.
+The existing nave windows (three each side) are two-light, with a variant of cruciform lobing set vertically, formed of two conventional quatrefoils, placed one above the other, between two 'winged' quatrefoils set sideways.
 The tower appears to be contemporary (i.e. also early fourteenth century), being diagonally-buttressed with a two-light W. window with a wheel of daggers in the head.
-The wooden bell-stage is topped by a hipped roof and a diminutive surmounting lantern.
-The chancel is lit by a Decorated lowside window to the north and south (the former being west of the vestry), each consisting of a single trefoil-cusped, ogee-pointed light, with reticulation units in the spandrels beneath a square head.
-However, this part of the building appears thirteenth century in origin to judge from the blocked lancet further east in the S. wall, while east again there is a three-light Perpendicular window with cusped intersecting tracery and a very depressed arch that looks quite out of place.
-Perhaps the porch, too, is Perpendicular, notwithstanding its outer doorway of two flat-chamfered orders springing from semi-octagonal responds, for the two-light side windows have supermullioned tracery beneath triangular-pointed arches.
+The Victorian wooden bell-stage is topped by a hipped roof and a diminutive surmounting lantern.
+The chancel is lit by a Decorated lowside window to the north and south (the former to the west of the vestry), each consisting of a single trefoil-cusped, ogee-pointed light, with reticulation units in the spandrels beneath a square head.
+However, this part of the building appears to be essentially thirteenth century in origin to judge from the blocked lancet further east in the S. wall, while east again there is a three-light, inserted Perpendicular window with cusped intersecting tracery and a very depressed arch that looks quite out of place.
+Perhaps the porch, too, is Perpendicular, notwithstanding its simple outer doorway of two flat-chamfered orders springing from semi-octagonal responds, for the two-light side windows have supermullioned tracery beneath triangular-pointed arches.